Of Jellybeans and Elephants

 Elephant made out of jellybeans

-As each jellybeans (stories) are completed, a software team is incrementally building the elephant.
+As each jellybean (story) is completed, a software team is incrementally building the elephant.

 How many attempts or iterations do you think it will take to get the job done completely, correctly, and usefully?
-How about just to get a first, working version?
+How about just getting a first-working version?

 Now imagine a world where the only time you learn the true value of the work you've done is at the end of each iteration.
-If all goes as planned, each iteration results in having more knowledge, experience, and value than at the beginning.
+If all goes as planned, each iteration has more knowledge, experience, and value than at the beginning.

-You make a commitment to deliver something, you actively work to deliver it as committed, and then you deliver.
-All as planned.
+You commit to delivering something, actively work to deliver it as committed, and then deliver — all as planned.

-And as expected, after it is demonstrated to the stakeholders, you receive the feedback you need for the next steps.
-That feedback tells you one of three things:
+After it is demonstrated to the stakeholders, you receive feedback for the next steps.
+You learn one of three things:

 • Let's keep it.